ostix360/Mixture-of-A-Million-Experts-Unofficial/README.md

 - [x] Test training
 - [x] Make it as package
 - [ ] Add custom kernel
-- [ ] Add GLU / gate to the PEER layer
+- [x] Add GLU / gate to the PEER layer
+- [ ] Validate the implementation by testing base line

 ## Contributing